alkem-io/website/content/en/manifesto-lr/4-community/index.md

 Building an online <b>community</b> around a challenge.
 Turning individuals and organizations into co-workers.
 <br/>
 <br/>
-Spot the right organizations, capabilities and resources to <b>make progress</b> on solutions in our fast-moving world.
+Spotting the right organizations, capabilities and resources to <b>make progress</b> on solutions in our fast-moving world.
 '
 ---